Lecture Abstracts and Slides

 “Adorable animals soften the uncomfortable truths Dr. Wade shares about how my generation forms platonic attachments.
 I left with both a general sense of urgency and an acute desire to cook dinner for my guy friends.”

 –Paul Holmes (student, Yale University)

 For an excerpt, read my article at Salon or view the slideshow for more (warning: extreme cuteness):

-The media both celebrates and condemns “hook up culture,” a mythical environment in which college students have an endless string of casual sexual partners.
+The media both celebrates and condemns “hookup culture,” a mythical environment in which college students have an endless string of casual sexual partners.
 In fact, students are having a lot less sex than these stories suggest.
 More, they report that the sex they are having is disappointing, to say the least.
-In this talk, I bring my own research into dialogue with that of Paula England, Elizabeth Armstrong, and Laura Hamilton.
-I show that the problem on college campuses isn’t too much sex, it’s bad sex: unpleasurable, unwanted, unempowering, and antagonistic.
+In this talk, I show that the problem on college campuses isn’t too much sex, it’s bad sex: unpleasurable, unwanted, uncaring, and competitive.
 The solution?
-Not to abandon the casual hook up (it has some interesting advantages), but to multiply the sexual discourses on campus in ways that give students the cognitive freedom and cultural support to make the sexual choices that are best for each of them.
+Not to abandon the casual hookup (it has some interesting advantages), but to multiply the sexual discourses on campus in ways that give students the cognitive freedom and cultural support to make the sexual choices that are best for each of them.